Panel Sessions

 Chair: Sarah Lukens, LMI |

 Technical Language Processing (TLP) is a set of tools, techniques, and methodologies designed to adapt Natural Language Processing (NLP) tools to expert-driven, text-based data within engineering and other specialized domains.
 Adapting Large Language Models (LLMs), which are trained on vast amounts of text for processing, to specialized applications is an emerging area of innovation.
 As the intersection of industry, artificial intelligence, and human-centered intelligent automation accelerates, mastering communications and language processing is essential for maintaining a competitive edge.
-This panel will explore key aspects of TLP and LLMs, including: state-of-the-practice and best practices, risk awareness, needs and gaps, sector-specific applications, metrics and measurement, and the evolving role of humans as observers in optimizing the interaction between operators and monitoring systems. |
+This panel will explore key aspects of TLP and LLMs, including: state-of-the-practice and best practices, risk awareness, needs and gaps, sector-specific applications, metrics and measurement, and the evolving role of humans as observers in optimizing the interaction between operators and monitoring systems.
+Slides: Please click here to access the slides of this panel. |

 List of Panelists: